gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 }
 ```

-In these cases, the threat model and security guarantees are the same as the `DataSet.ReadXml` and `DataTable.ReadXml` section mentioned earlier.
-Refer to that section for full details.
+In these cases, the threat model and security guarantees are the same as the [DataSet.ReadXml and DataTable.ReadXml section](#dsrdtr)

-## Deserializing a `DataSet` or `DataTable` via `JsonConvert` (_Newtonsoft.Json_)
+## Deserializing a DataSet or DataTable via JsonConvert

-The popular third-party library JSON.NET can be used to deserialize `DataSet` and `DataTable` instances, as shown below.
+The popular third-party Newtonsoft library [JSON.NET](https://www.newtonsoft.com/json) can be used to deserialize `DataSet` and `DataTable` instances, as shown in the following code:

 ```cs
 using System.Data;